-Where to File Form 462 (Verification of Independent Expenditures)
+Form 462 (Verification of Independent Expenditures)

-The Form 462 (Verification of Independent Expenditures) is filed with the FPPC at form462@fppc.ca.gov.
+The Form 462 is filed with the FPPC at form462@fppc.ca.gov.

-Although there are several campaign statements for each IE, the statements are simple to complete.
-The Form 461 is a two-page form and the Forms 496 and 462 are one-page forms.
+Although there are

+several campaign statements for each IE, the statements are simple to complete.
+The Form 461 is a two-page form and Forms 496 and 462 are one-page forms.
+The following examples provide guidance on where to file the Forms 461, 462, and 496.